 Forgiveness is costly.
 When Jesus prayed, “Father, forgive them, for they know not what they are doing,” He was not providing a blanket forgiveness.
 He was petitioning His Father, willing to pay the price for their sin against Him.
 In the same way, Jesus took the punishment of my sin so I wouldn’t have to.
 That is love–and it is the kind of love only Jesus can give.

 None of us can take another’s punishment for sin.
 We have our own to worry about.
 But forgiveness* is a promise to withhold punishment for another’s sin against us.
 It may seem a petty thing–and in the scope of eternity it is–but in the moment, depending on the offense, it is astronomical.
-What does that look like to forgive a husband who belittles you in public?
+What does it look like to forgive a husband who belittles you in public?
 Demeans you in front of the children?
 Withholds finances?
-Takes joy in making your life more difficult?
+Takes joy in making your pain?

 When we see the ugliness, waste, and offense of sin, we are tempted to retaliate, make him pay, want him to feel the pain and suffering he’s caused.
 That’s normal and natural.
 But Jesus can change that.
 Examining my own heart and sin against God and others brings me to a point of seeing the pain and suffering I brought on Jesus; on friends, church and family members, co-workers, children.
 And as I fully embrace the price Jesus paid for my sin, all of it, I am able to give him my pain and suffering as a result of others’ sin against me.